ozdemirht/py_claude_prompt_eng/Readme.md

 so that a search algorithm could be developed.

 Utilized code in
-<a href="https://anthropic.skilljar.com/claude-with-the-anthropic-api/" target="_blank">Anthrophic Building with the Claude API</a> course.
+<a href="https://anthropic.skilljar.com/claude-with-the-anthropic-api/" target="_blank">Anthrophic Building with the Claude API</a> course [1].
 Refactored the code by using role/task based class representation.

-- **TestSuiteGenerator**: Generates test prompts with different inputs for the **same prompt**
+- **TestSuiteGenerator**: Generates test prompts with different inputs for the **same prompt** in DietitianForAthletes.
+  The purpose of these tests to make sure completions of **DietitianForAthletes** meets the expectations of LLM based service because to be production quality, it needs to be robust to any user input.
-- **DietitianForAthletes**: Class DietitianForAthletes represents a Dietitian specialized on preparing meal plan to meet nutritional needs of athletes.
+- **DietitianForAthletes**: represents a Dietitian specialized on preparing meal plan to meet nutritional needs of athletes.
-  Its system prompt is configured accordingly.
+  Its system prompt is configured accordingly and its temperature is set to 0.5.
 - **PromptOutputGrader**: Execute test prompts, and grade completions.
 - **EvaluationWriter**: Writes the evaluation results into HTML file so that we can compare.
 - **AntrophicClient**: Encapsulates Anthrophic API client.
 Intent is able to test with different LLM (Claude, OpenAI, Gemini,...) and model combinations.